-When shopping for a home loan you have probably came across the term APR.
+When shopping for a home loan, you have probably come across the term APR.

-We’re going to take a look at each term and help you understand the difference.
+We’re going to take a look at each term to explain the difference and show you how to calculate the APR on your loan.

 RATE SEARCH: Shop and Compare Mortgage Rates